-The Tulane Center for Eosinophilia Disorders under the leadership of Dr. Anil Mishra is the first comprehensive center of its kind in the southern US.
-The center will provide an opportunity for researchers, patients and their families to understand the disease and receive better treatment of their eosinophil associated disorders.
-The center will also provide an opportunity for basic research scientists to directly translate their exciting new findings to afflicted patients with the help of a diverse clinician team.
-The center will be involved in basic, clinical and translational studies to determine the mechanistic aspects of eosinophilic disorders in the lung, skin and gastrointestinal tract.
-The center’s aim is to develop diagnostic and therapeutic interventions for eosinophilic diseases.
+Tulane Center for Eosinophilia Disorders under the leadership of Dr. Anil Mishra, PhD, is a first center of its kind in the southern region of the USA.
+The center will provide an opportunity for researchers, patients and their families to understand the disease and consult for better treatment of eosinophil associated disorders.
+The center will also provide an opportunity for basic research scientists to directly translate their experimental findings of the human disease with the help of clinicians.
+The center will be involved in basic, clinical and translational studies to determine the mechanistic aspects of eosinophilic disorders in the lung, skin and multiple gastrointestinal segments.
+The center’s aim is to develop diagnostic and therapeutic interventions for eosinophil associated multiple diseases.

-Eosinophilic disorders occur when eosinophils, white blood cells with a bilobed nucleus and multiple toxic granules, are found in increased numbers in various parts of the body.
-In the healthy state eosinophils reside in the gastrointestinal tract; however, during allergic (food or aeroallergen) responses, a large number of eosinophils are generated from their precursors in response to the stimulus and move into various organs of the body, where they release a variety of toxins that can cause chronic inflammation, which leads to organ damage.
+Eosinophilic disorders occur when eosinophils, white blood cells with a bilobed nucleus with multiple toxic granules, are found in above-normal amounts in various parts of the body.
+In a healthy state eosinophils reside in the gastrointestinal tract; however, during allergic (food or aeroallergen) responses, a large number of eosinophils are generated from their precursors in response to the stimulus and move into the sites (responsive organ of the body) and release a variety of toxins that can cause chronic inflammation, resulting in tissue damage and repair.

 Eosinophils have a critical role in promoting asthma, dermatitis, multiple gastrointestinal disorders and tissue remodeling (fibrosis).

-We and other investigators have found that eosinophils play a major role in promoting asthma, dermatitis and a number of gastrointestinal diseases.
-We now have a better understanding of a number of allergic diseases because of our growing knowledge and better diagnostic technology.
-We are currently studying multiple novel compounds that block eosinophil production and their recruitment into various organs.
-Our research will lead to improved treatments for eosinophil-associated medical disorders such as asthma, eosinophilic dermatitis, eosinophil associated gastrointestinal disorders and tissue remodeling (fibrosis).
+We and other investigators found that eosinophils have a major role in promoting asthma, dermatitis and a number of gastrointestinal symptoms.
+Because of our growing knowledge and better diagnostic technology, we now have a better understanding of a number of allergic diseases.
+We are currently studying multiple compounds that might block eosinophil production and their recruitment into the tissues.
+Our research work indicated that in future we could provide the best treatment for eosinophil-associated multiple medical disorders such as asthma, eosinophilic dermatitis, eosinophil associated gastrointestinal disorders and tissue remodeling (fibrosis).

 Focus area of our research